fr13n8/raido/README.md

-# Raido is a “VPN-like” reverse proxy server with tunneling traffic through QUIC to share private network routes
+# Raido is a “VPN-like” reverse proxy server with tunneling traffic through QUIC to access private network routes